-Upon returning these samples to the laboratory, MDCs could be used to guide investments in analytical effort; it might be possible that not all elements need to be analyzed from every sample to detect significant trends.
+Upon returning these samples to the laboratory, MDCs could be used to guide investments in analytical effort, since different elements require different numbers of observations.
 In our study, the MDCs were usually similar for the elements analyzed within a soil depth, and differential analytical effort might not be warranted.
 Analytical effort will not differ for elements sharing an analytical method, even if they differ in MDC, or at least no expense will be spared by not analyzing for the extra elements.
 For soil and plant tissue samples, total C and N concentrations are generally obtained from a single sample by flash combustion, and exchangeable cations are commonly extracted into solution and analyzed by inductively coupled plasma emission spectroscopy.
 Thus, there is often no additional cost involved in analyzing for N if samples are being analyzed for C, or in analyzing for K if sample analysis is required for Mg or Ca. In cases where costs per analyte are significant (such as radioisotope analyses), decisions about sampling intensity should be made independently for each analyte.